How to Create Your Web Copywriting Resume

 Add your Education, Certifications, and Professional Associations.

 Include your formal education as well as AWAI and Wealthy Web Writer.
-For example, you could put “American Writers & Artists Inc. (AWAI): Advanced Copywriting Programs Graduate” or “Attended Wealthy Web Writer’s Web Intensive.”
+For example, you could put “American Writers & Artists Institute (AWAI): Advanced Copywriting Programs Graduate” or “Attended Wealthy Web Writer’s Web Intensive.”

 Do you have any certifications?
 Include those as well.